vibe-project/vibe-project.github.io/projects/vibe-javascript-client/3.0.0-Alpha10/reference/index.md

 ---

 ## Socket
 The feature-rich and flexible interface for two-way communication.
-To open a socket, use `vibe.open(uri: string, options?: SocketOptions)` and `vibe.open(uris: string[], options?: SocketOptions)`.
+To open a socket, use `vibe.open(uri: string, options?: SocketOptions)` or `vibe.open(uris: string[], options?: SocketOptions)`.
 Each URI should follow a specific URI format specified by each transport but it's allowed to use a plain form of URI like `http://localhost/vibe` or `/vibe` for convenience.
 And socket options can be skipped.

 Internally, `vibe.open("http://host/vibe")` is treated as `vibe.open(["ws://host/vibe", "http://host/vibe?transport=stream", "http://host/vibe?transport=longpoll"])`, which correspond to WebSocket, HTTP Streaming and HTTP Long Polling transport respectively.